backups-obsidian/backup-obsidian-2/100 study-notes/113 Terraform/Terraform - Terraform Cloud.md

 - **Sentinel is a Policy as code framework** for HashiCorp Enterprise products.
 	- **We use sentinel to create and enforce policies**.
 - Terraform Cloud is the same thing as Terraform Enterprise.
+- *In Terraform cloud a workspace can be mapped to 1 VCS repo*.

 > [!note] Terraform Cloud workspaces are NOT the same as Terraform CLI Workspaces.